wannesm/adsphd/README.md

 To include any of the above, use the command

-    \includeXXX{filename}
+    \inputXXX{filename}

-where `XXX` stands for the name indicated in between brackets above, and filename is as in the \includechapter command.
+where `XXX` stands for the name indicated in between brackets above, and filename is as in the \inputchapter command.
 For instance,

-    \includeappendix{myappendix} % includes ./chapters/myappendix/myappendix.tex as an appendix
+    \inputappendix{myappendix} % includes ./chapters/myappendix/myappendix.tex as an appendix

 Other special chapters are